hyphal-domenico/sawin-lab-website/team/index.md

 #### PhD Projects
 {:.left}

-If you are interested in our research and want to undertake a PhD project with us do not hesitate to contact.
-We take on students through [EastBio](http://www.eastscotbiodtp.ac.uk), within the [Wellcome Four Year PhD Programme in Integrative Cell Mechanisms](https://www.wcb.ed.ac.uk/iCMPhD), and the [Darwin Trust of Edinburgh](https://darwintrust.bio.ed.ac.uk/edinburgh).
+If you are interested in our research and want to undertake a PhD project with us, do not hesitate to contact.
+The main sources of recent PhD student funding have been [EastBio](http://www.eastscotbiodtp.ac.uk), the [Wellcome Four Year PhD Programme in Integrative Cell Mechanisms](https://www.wcb.ed.ac.uk/iCMPhD), and the [Darwin Trust of Edinburgh](https://darwintrust.bio.ed.ac.uk/edinburgh).

 Projects for 2023 start:
 - EastBio: [Understanding hyphal growth of filamentous fungi through omics approaches](https://www.findaphd.com/phds/project/eastbio-understanding-hyphal-growth-of-filamentous-fungi-through-omics-approaches/?p148077).
 Deadline: December 5<sup>th</sup> 2022.